 The opening speech by Prof. David Bach, IMD Lausanne, at the VIP lunch already generated lively discussions with plenty of fuel.
 In his keynote address "CEO's in the political crossfire", he addressed what stakeholders expect from the top of a company today: CEOs should take a stand on controversial social and political issues and show that they live their values when circumstances demand it.
 He also shed light on the risks involved and the need for such communication to happen quickly in order to appear authentic and thus credible.

 Afterwards, the opening presentation by Hilti CEO Dr. Christoph Loos continued seamlessly in the large hall of the GDI.
-The plenum of experts from Corporate Communications, Investor Relations, Finance, Sustainability and Governance heard first-hand why the globally positioned family-owned company Hilti incorporated sustainability issues into its DNA at a very early stage and how it deals with them.
+The plenum of experts from Corporate Communications, Investor Relations, Finance, Sustainability and Governance heard first-hand why Hilti, a globally positioned family company, incorporated sustainability issues into its DNA at a very early stage and how it deals with them.
 Christoph Loos emphasized that the relevance of the measures must be in the foreground.
 For him, there can also be no successful reporting without consistent integration and uncompromising implementation of the programs of measures.
 Among other things, Hilti wants to achieve CO2 neutrality by 2023 and become a leader in the circular economy with innovative concepts in its industry

 In her keynote address, which she noted was her last as CEO of BKW, the new Chairwoman of Sulzer, Dr. Suzanne Thoma, reported on how BKW has evolved over the past ten years or so from a company weakened by structural change into a strong player in the Swiss electricity industry.
 She went into detail on how stakeholder confidence was regained by focusing on value-driving business areas.